 His book The Wired City: Reimagining Journalism and Civic Life in the Post-Newspaper Age (University of Massachusetts, 2013) explores the burgeoning world of online local and regional journalism, focusing on the New Haven Independent, a nonprofit news organization founded in 2005.
 The Wired City has been favorably reviewed by the Columbia Journalism Review, The Boston Globe and CommonWealth Magazine.

-A former media columnist for the Boston Phoenix, he is the 2001 recipient of the National Press Club’s Arthur Rowse Award for Press Criticism.
-He is the author of “Little People: Learning to See the World Through My Daughter’s Eyes” (Rodale, 2003), a book about the culture of dwarfism.
+A former media columnist for The Guardian and The Boston Phoenix, he is the 2001 recipient of the National Press Club’s Arthur Rowse Award for Press Criticism.
+He is also the author of Little People: Learning to See the World Through My Daughter’s Eyes (Rodale, 2003), a memoir about raising a daughter with dwarfism.
 His blog, Media Nation, tracks issues related to journalism, politics and culture.